joanpadolina/browser-technologies-1920/README.md

 The form is also activated with javascript navigate to the next page.
 This is not available after switching to js and no js.

-To avoid this is server side rendering an option you can use.
+To avoid this is, server side rendering is an option you can use.

 ### Cookies and Local storage turned of